rjferguson21/big-bang/charter/packages/gitlab/Architecture.md

 ### File Storage

-Mattermost uses S3, Minio, or another S3-style storage for file storage.
+Gitlab uses S3, Minio, or another S3-style storage for file storage.
 By default Big Bang deploys an in-cluster Minio instance for this purpose, but you have the option to point to an external Minio or S3 if desired.
 See the below example for the values to supply:
 ```yaml
     objectStorage:
       # -- Type of object storage to use for Gitlab, setting to s3 will assume an external, pre-existing object storage is to be used.